 May 24, 2022.
-Madison Cultural Arts (MCA), a 501(c)(3) non-profit organization, is thrilled to announce the award of one-time grants totaling $120k from American Rescue Plan (ARP) funds distributed by the State of Connecticut, and the Town of Madison.
-Each is providing $60k in funds, thus ensuring that the decades-old tradition of a classic 4th of July celebration concert, to be held this year on Saturday, July 2nd, will continue for years to come.
+Madison Cultural Arts (MCA), a 501(c)(3) non-profit organization, is thrilled to announce the award of a one-time grants totaling $60k from American Rescue Plan (ARP) funds distributed by the Town of Madison, thus ensuring that the decades-old tradition of a classic 4th of July celebration concert, to be held this year on Saturday, July 2nd, will continue for years to come.

 MCA, a small all-volunteer organization, organizes and operates the free concert which is held each year as part of Madison’s 4th of July holiday celebration.
 For over 40 years, the concert has relied on the generosity of patrons, supporters and volunteers.
 100% of the funds received from donations and grants go to underwrite concert expenses.